julelang/manual/src/compiler/compiler-optimizations.md

 - It prevents the allocating and destruction of a new slice by adding slice literals element-by-element if append used at single assignment statement.

+---

+`--opt-math` \
+Enable optimizations for mathematical operations.

+- Skip the divide-by-zero check for division when operand is constant.
+- Skip the divide-by-zero check for modulo when operand is constant.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.